 “We know that disagreements in the sexual domain are somewhat inevitable over time,” says Maxwell.

-“While her research did not focus on the influence of media on sex beliefs, it is clear pop culture has conditioned us to accept and understand that other aspects of relationships, such as the division of household chores, takes work and effort,” PsyPost reported.
+“While her research did not focus on the influence of media on sex beliefs, it is clear pop culture has conditioned us to accept and understand that other aspects of relationships, such as the division of household chores, takes work and effort,” PsyPost wrote.

 So now you know: a happy sexual relationship not only takes time but communication and high expectations.

-It’s important not to let “destiny” decide your next intimate relationship and really put in work to make it last.
+It’s important not to let “destiny” decide your next intimate relationship and really put-in work to make it last.

 “Sexual-destiny beliefs have a lot of similarities with other dysfunctional beliefs about sex, and I think it’s important to recognize and address that,” Maxwell concluded.